 Toyota Motor Corporation is an automobile manufacturer based in Japan.
 Founded in 1937, the company focuses on automobile design and production.
 Thus, it operates mainly in the automotive or automobile industry.
 The firm has minimal diversification because most of its products are automobiles, although it also manufactures engines.
 With global operations, Toyota is now one of the biggest players in the automobile industry, competing directly with other giants like Honda, General Motors and Volkswagen.
 The company continues to globally expand through investments and joint ventures.
 As of 2015, Toyota has more than 330,000 employees worldwide.
+This figure is bound to increase as the company continues to grow.

 Toyota’s continued success rests on its ability to exploit current opportunities and respond to current threats in the automobile industry.
 In the global automotive environment, it is of interest to determine if the executives at Toyota and independent analysts agree on ways to address such opportunities and threats.